ssk-d/fireflutter/README.md

 - When a room is created or a user is added, protocol message will be delivered to newly added users.
 And the room list will be appears on their room list.
 - Blocked users will not be added to the room until moderator remove the user from blockedUsers array.
 - When a user(or a moderator) leaves the room and there is no user left in the room, then that's it.
+- When a user logs out or logs into another account while listening room list will causes permission error.
+Especially on testing, you would not open chat screen since testing uses several accounts at the same time.
+- Logically, a user can search himself and begin chat with himself.
+This is by design and it's not a bug.
+You may add some logic to prevent it if you want.

 ## Pitfalls of chat logic